This is Part One of a three-part article series about the website planning process.

 Are you thinking about taking your small business online?

-- How much time you have available
+- How much time you can put into this area

-- Your needs and priorities
+- Your priorities

 - Sense of urgency

-- Your level of technical skill
+- Your skill level

 Before planning your website you need to plan your digital business and ask questions about the capabilities of your business to manage and grow a digital presence.